From summer heatwaves to winter flooding, wildfires to hurricanes – the impacts of climate breakdown can no longer be ignored.

 It’s time we took a different path.
 It’s time for a Green New Deal.

-The Green New Deal is a government-led plan to tackle climate breakdown and build a society where all of us can live better lives.
+The Green New Deal is a ten year game-changing government plan to tackle climate breakdown and build a world where all of us can thrive.
 It’s a plan to:

-Create millions of secure and well-paid jobs that benefit our communities and cut carbon – jobs that are desperately needed to prevent mass unemployment after the pandemic
+Create millions of secure and well-paid jobs that benefit our communities and cut carbon, and guaranteeing a good livelihood for workers in today’s high-carbon sectors

 We have the resources to achieve these things, and we know that the majority of people are behind us.
 But right now, we’re being held back from this future by the tiny minority who benefit from keeping things as they are, and by politicians who serve their interests ahead of ours.

 The Green New Deal Bill has been introduced in parliament by a group of supportive MPs as the first step towards winning a Green New Deal.
 The Bill itself won’t deliver the entirety of what we need but it’s a first step, and gathering support for it among MPs is crucial to our plan to win.

 The Green New Deal is a big and ambitious government plan: we know winning it won’t be easy.
 But history shows that with two key ingredients, we can achieve big and ambitious things.

 To win a Green New Deal we need:

 People power: a large, diverse, vocal and active base of public support

 Political power: a critical mass of supportive politicians.